 Pharmacists are also able to give you information and answer questions about your prescriptions, even if you take several at once.
 Never give someone else a prescription drug that was written for you.

 There are new drugs available that many people use when they go to clubs or parties.
 They used to be known as legal highs.
 They can also harm health and are now illegal to trade or give away.
 For more information visit the Frank website.

 722 Young People’s Service provides confidential support for young people up to 19 years old who use drugs or alcohol or are affected by someone else’s use.

 They also support parents and carers worried about a young person using drugs or alcohol.

 You can get further advice and support from:

-- Lifeline Waltham Forest - a free confidential service for people that live in the borough who are concerned about their drinking or need help to change their drug use.
+- CGL Waltham Forest - a free confidential service for people that live in the borough who are concerned about their drinking or need help to change their drug use.

 - Frank - provides national advice on drugs, their effects and addiction.

-You can also click here to view a listing of drug and alcohol support services on the Waltham Forest Directory.
+You can also find a listing of other information and support services here.